josemotta/IoT.Starter.Pi.Lumi/README.md

 After we changed the swagger file to Version 1.0.2, SwaggerHub generated automatically the `RemoteApi` controller code.
 Do you remember "Upgrading the API"?
 It was explained at [IoT.Starter.Pi.Core](https://www.codeproject.com/Articles/1220930/IoT-Starter-Raspberry-Pi-Core), please take a look there if you have any doubts.

-Then, the generated code was tweaked to fit the objective, resulting on four operations:
+Then, the generated code was tweaked to fit the objective, resulting on four simple operations:

     public class RemoteApiController : Controller
     {